 IPAWS System Test

-FEMA, in coordination with the Federal Communications Commission, will conduct a nationwide test of the Wireless Emergency Alerts (WEA) on Wednesday, August 11 at approximately 11:20am PST.
+FEMA, in coordination with the Federal Communications Commission, conducted a nationwide test of the Wireless Emergency Alerts (WEA) on Wednesday, August 11 at approximately 11:20am PST.

-The WEA test will be directed only to consumer cell phones where the subscriber has opted-in to receive test messages.
+The WEA test was directed only to consumer cell phones where the subscriber had opted-in to receive test messages.
 This will be the second nationwide WEA test, but the first nationwide WEA test on a consumer opt-in basis.
-The test message will display in either English or in Spanish, depending on the language settings of the wireless handset.
+The test message displayed in either English or in Spanish, depending on the language settings of the wireless handset.

-Napa County Office of Emergency Services asks members of the public interested in supporting efforts to enhance alert and warning programs, to opt in to receive the test message and complete this survey after they have received it: [SURVEY LINK COMING SOON]
+Napa County Office of Emergency Services asks members of the public interested in supporting efforts to enhance alert and warning programs, who opted in to receive the test message to complete this survey after they received the test IPAWS message.

 The data collected through this survey is designed to help Napa County OES and other public agencies identify effective alert and warning strategies, given the County’s varied topography and cell coverage.